slint-ui/slint/FAQ.md

 Slint can be used under either a [commercial license](./LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](./LICENSES/GPL-3.0-only.txt), at your choice.

-The commercial license is provided for free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).
+The commercial license can be provided for free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).

 ## What are the commercial licensing options?

 We offer 3 options under the commercial license - Ambassador, Flex and Buyout.
 All 3 options include a non-exclusive, perpetual, irrevocable, non-transferable right to use Slint.

-The Ambassador license is provided for free in lieu of helping us promote Slint.
+The Ambassador license is a free license that can be provided in lieu of helping us promote Slint.

 The Flex license is a per User-Seat license (with updates included as long as the subscription is active) to develop apps with Slint.
 Distribution of such apps requires additional fees.